kayo11/Fabrik/docs/source/UIDocumentation.md

 ***

 #### ```importTextbox.js```
-Renders the textbox for model import from text, using the three frameworks: Caffe, Keras and Tensorflow.
+Renders the 'Load Model From Text Input' textbox (available in the top of the main sidebar).

 ***

 #### ```jsplumb.js```
 The ```jsplumb.js``` file contains code that handles the arrangement and the dragging/connecting of layers.
-A new custom connector is created.
-There is an ```if``` function to check whether the node it is connecting to is needs to be routed through an extension.
-A global variable stores this information, and the actual calculation is handled in ```checkIfCuttingNet``` and ```checkIfCuttingLine```.
-The global variable contains the amount of pixels it needs to move over, and it will contain direction it needs to go in (based on whether it is positive or negative.)
+The file hosts a function, which created the arrow connector(```ArrowConnector```).
+Later, there is a function (```this._compute```), which draws the elements.
+It is responsible for creating the connectors and simultaneously checks if there isn't any cutting and if extending the connector isn't neccessary.
+It then creates the connectors segments and styles it appropriately.
+Then, in ```instance.addLayerEndpoints``` the anchors of the connector are defined.

-Please refer to the jsplumb documentation here to learn more about this API set. https://jsplumbtoolkit.com/docs.html
+Please refer to the jsplumb documentation here to learn more about this API set: https://jsplumbtoolkit.com/docs.html

 ***